• Skip to primary navigation

 Indian Runners are excellent walkers and foragers in the wild.

-two indian runner ducks in the water
+indian runner ducks in farm

 These runners glean everything edible that comes their way, ranging from plants to small creatures.